electron/electronjs.org-old/_docs/faq.md

 Only the stable channel of Chrome is used.
 If an important fix is in beta or dev channel, we will back-port it.

-For more information, please see the [security introduction](http://electron.atom.io/docs/tutorial/security).
+For more information, please see the tutorial/security.

 ## When will Electron upgrade to latest Node.js?